TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 ```

-*You can copy this script from /mnt/courses/BIO326/BestPracticesOrion/myfirstsbatch.SLURM.sh by* ``` cp $COURSES/BIO326/BestPracticesOrion/myfirstsbatch.SLURM.sh $SCRATCH/SLURMTest/```
+*You can copy this script from /mnt/courses/BIO326/BestPracticesOrion/myfirstsbatch.SLURM.sh by* ``` rsync -aPL $COURSES/BIO326/BestPracticesOrion/myfirstsbatch.SLURM.sh $SCRATCH/SLURMTest/```

 Then submit the script by using the command ```sbatch```